 With so many things happening simultaneously on a construction site, a large percentage of construction accidents are caused by more than one factor.
 For example, electrocutions, which are among the four most common types of accidents listed earlier, frequently result from wiring that was left uncovered by a subcontractor.
 In a case like this, the worker may be able to file a personal injury claim against the subcontractor.

 Another common circumstance is when a construction worker is transporting materials from an outside location to the jobsite when their vehicle is struck by another car.
 If the other driver is responsible for the accident, then the worker should be able to file an accident injury claim against the driver’s insurance company.

 Every case is unique, and there are always several specific factors that must be looked at to determine what went wrong and who may have been responsible for the workplace accident.
 The important thing is not to assume that you are only limited to workers’ compensation benefits.
 As soon as someone gets injured in a construction site accident, they should speak with an experienced attorney to review their case and go over their legal options.

 Injured in a Construction Accident in Atlanta?
 Contact Bailey, Javins & Carter, L.C. for Legal Help

-If you or a loved one got injured in a construction accident in Midtown Atlanta or anywhere else in the area, Bailey, Javins & Carter, L.C. is ready to go to work for you.
+If you or a loved one got injured in a construction accident in Midtown Atlanta or anywhere else in the area, call the construction accident attorneys at Bailey, Javins & Carter, L.C.
 We have several decades of experience successfully handling workplace injury cases, and we can meet with you to provide a free assessment of your case.
 To get started, call our Atlanta office today at 678-981-5370 or message us online to schedule a free consultation with a member of our legal team.